twitter github linkedin

 A final option would be to actually look to get acquired by other companies who "dabble" in social media and are threatened by Graph Search which will ultimately lead to the world being where it is right now, fragmented but easier to search on, with every social media company having its own "people search".

-[2013-01-03 Thu] The Android Dvorak Bug II dvorak android
+[2013-01-03 Thu] The Android Dvorak Bug II dvorak android programming

 As from my previous post, after I had the emulator up and running, I had to locate the source code which produced the bug.